fabiana2611/fabiana2611.github.io/_posts/2023/2023-06-28-aws-foundation.md

 <p style="text-align: justify;">AWS <b>IAM Identify Center</b>: One loging like <a href="https://aws.amazon.com/single-sign-on/">SSO</a>.</p>

-<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html">AWS IAM <b>Access Analyzer</b>: identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
-This lets you identify unintended access to your resources and data, which is a security risk.</a>
+<p style="text-align: justify;"><a href="https://docs.aws.amazon.com/IAM/latest/UserGuide/what-is-access-analyzer.html"><b>AWS IAM Access Analyzer</b></a>: identify the resources in your organization and accounts, such as Amazon S3 buckets or IAM roles, shared with an external entity.
+This lets you identify unintended access to your resources and data, which is a security risk.</p>

 <p><b>Aditional References:</b></p>